RedefiningReality/ILCCDC/README.md

 9. Create a password-locked (vault) folder using the instructions in the [Windows 10 vault guide](Guides/Windows%2010%20Vault.md), and move passwords.txt and old_passwords.txt to this folder.
 10. Implement Windows 10 firewall to block all incoming connections and only allow outgoing connections on ports tcp/22 and tcp/5986.
 I have yet to decide how to approach this.
 11. Implement Palo Alto firewall rules and fix DHCP as defined in [Network Information.pdf](Network%20Information.pdf).
+    - Note: The version in this repo is not up-to-date
-12. Change Palo Alto SSH password and GUI password.
+13. Change Palo Alto SSH password and GUI password.